MilinVaniyawala/resume/README.md

 # resume
+`_readme

-A repo to store the files related resume.
+A repo to store the files related to resume.